 ].
 The plant is usually coppiced annually when grown for basket making, though it is possible to coppice it every two years if thick poles are required as uprights.

 The bark has been twisted into cord and made into strong rope, bags and dresses[

 ].
 The bark has been used for sewing birch bark onto basket frames[

-The wood often has diamond-shaped depressions on the bark caused by a fungus.
-This wood is considered to be very ornamental and is carved into canes, lamp posts and furniture[
+This is the most important of a group of willow species that often have diamond-shaped depressions on their bark caused by a fungus.
+This wood is considered to be very ornamental and is carved into higher value goods such as canes, lamp posts and furniture[